jdjgilbert/wildecolhull/content/home/hero.md

 <p><b>October 2025:</b> Congrats to Matthew and Jamie for presenting their work at Ento25, the Royal Entomological Society's annual conference in Glasgow!
 Read more about their experience <a href='https://wildecolhull.netlify.app/post/ento25/'>here</a>

-<p><b>October 2025:</b> New paper in press at _Proceedings B_!
+<p><b>October 2025:</b> New paper in press at <i>Proceedings B</i>!
 Gilbert et al. 2025.
 Internet images reveal bumblebee-mimicking hoverflies follow models in preferring blue flowers, but retain the typical hoverfly attraction to yellow.
 Find the preprint <a href='https://www.biorxiv.org/content/10.1101/2025.02.03.634701v2'>here</a>, and more details in my Bluesky post, <a href='https://bsky.app/profile/jdjgilbert.bsky.social/post/3li5erybsus2v'>here</a>.

 <p><b>October 2025:</b> Latest  <a href='https://pollinators.hull.ac.uk/project-updates/'>updates from the bee project</a> on our grant website.